garbas/asciinema-scenario/README.md

 * Empty lines will add timeout of `3 x step`.

+* Lines starting with `#timeout: 1.5` will create a 1.5 second timeout.
+When custom timeout is needed select the timeout you need.

 * Lines starting with `#` will be skipped and can serve as comments.

 * Lines starting with `$ ` will be typed out one character at the time with